No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 - Tons of expansions, so you never get bored.

-- Keeping score is kind of a pain (unless you have the foldable game board) especially because you can gain and lose levels willy-nilly in this game and writing it on a piece of paper becomes quite messy.
+- Keeping score is kind of a pain (unless you have the foldable game board) especially because you can gain and lose levels willy-nilly in this game and writing numbers on a piece of paper becomes quite messy.

 - Lots of expansions = tough to keep organized.
 A card organizer really helps!